apacheignite/documentation/data-grid/page-memory.md

 ## Data Page

-A data page stores cache entries you put into Apache Ignite caches from an application side.
+A data page stores cache entries you put into Apache Ignite caches from an application side (data pages are colored in green in the picture above).

 Usually, a single data page holds multiple key-value entries in order to use the memory as efficient as possible and to avoid memory fragmentation.
 Basically, when a new key-value entry is being added to a cache, the page memory will look up a page that can fit the whole entry and puts it there.
 If an entry's total size exceeds the page size configured via `MemoryConfiguration.setPageSize(..)` parameter then the entry will occupy more than one data page.
 [block:callout]